This article will teach you everything you need to know about The Queen’s Gabmit fashion and how to dress like Beth Harmon.

 The simplicity of her looks really shows how you don’t have to pile on the prints and patterns to look stylish and sophisticated.

-The Queen’s Gambit Outfits: The new athleisure
+The new athleisure

 This is actually my favorite look of the bunch.
-While I don’t play squash, racquetball, whatever you want to call it, because I’m scared I’ll hit the ball right back into my face, this outfit almost makes me want to risk it.
+While I don’t play squash, racquetball, or whatever you want to call it, because I’m scared I’ll hit the ball right back into my face, this outfit almost makes me want to risk it.

-This summer, the tennis chic trend was everywhere.
+This summer, the chic tennis trend was everywhere.
 It seems like it’s here to stay as an extension of athleisure, and frankly, it’s a lot cuter.
 While extremely simple, you can’t ever go wrong with a white polo shirt and a perfectly tailored black skirt.

 But what I truly love about this outfit is the cohesion brought about by both the crew socks and the headband.
-The look is clean, simple and very ’60s.
+The look is clean, simple, and very ’60s.

 What do you think of my The Queen’s Gambit fashion guide?